hackclub/hackclub/workshops/lib/jsbinctl/README.md

 in the workshop, you can run `jsbinctl update examples/plumbus_prototype` to update all reference links to the `plumbus_prototype` example.

-If you want to update all of the JS Bins example links, then run `jsbinctl update examples/*` and it'll take care of that for you.
+If you want to update all of the JS Bin example links, then run `jsbinctl update examples/*` and it'll take care of that for you.

 `jsbinctl` doesn't replace the JS Bin example's query string, allowing you to specify options like `?output` (if you only want the JS Bin to show the rendered